Radiator Installation Guide

 If one of the radiators in your system is completely cold, this could be because your manual control valve is turned off.
 Check the valve on the radiator and turn it on if needed.

 If the valve is already turned on, then the thermostatic radiator valve may need resetting or faulty.
-In this case, try resetting the valve or replace the valve with a new one if needed.
+In this case, try resetting the valve or replacing the valve with a new one if needed.

 Questions to Ask When Hiring a Radiator Specialist